 One of the main highlights of many of our Egypt tours is spending a night on the tranquil waters of the Nile River aboard a traditional felucca sailboat.
-It gives you the perfect opportunity to relax after a few busy days sightseeing while you get to know your fellow travel mates better, and see how the locals live along its river banks.
+It gives you a perfect opportunity to relax in-between time busy sightseeing, while, get to know your fellow travel mates better, and see how the locals live along its river banks.

 This autumn, we have overhauled how we arrange our felucca trips to ensure that we provide the best felucca experience of any operator on the Nile River.

 Sounds good?
 Continue reading below to find out more about our Nile felucca experience.

 A felucca is a traditional sailboat constructed from wood and used in Egypt, Sudan and Iraq.
 The rig of the boat usually features one or two lateens (triangular) sails and the absence of a motor means a quieter and more peaceful journey.
 Depending completely on the wind for movement, the felucca's wooden mast is strategically positioned.

 The felucca is believed to have been invented in ancient times by Egyptians who made major advances in the shipbuilding industry.
 Before the invention of feluccas, Egyptians used basic reed boats that were unreliable.

 Felucca's are simple in design and do not have cabins or electricity, allowing you to switch off and unwind on your Egypt tour.
 Although ferries and motorboats are available in the country, feluccas are still used as a mode of transport by locals and tourists.

 How long will you be on the felucca?